ayivima/AI-SURFS/Power_Of_Math_In_Image_Analysis/README.md

-# BRUTE FORCE DEMONSTRATION OF HOW CORRELATION BETWEEN RGB VALUES OF DIFFERENT IMAGES CAN BE USED FOR MATCHING THEM.
+# BRUTE FORCE DEMONSTRATION OF HOW CORRELATION BETWEEN RGB VALUES OF DIFFERENT IMAGES CAN BE USED FOR MATCHING THEM, AND HOW A WE CAN JUSTIFY CONVOLUTIONS AS NEEDFUL FOR IMAGE ANALYSIS.

 *NB: Acknowledgement: This exercise was initiated by a question by @Shaam from SPAIC.*